SeekyCt/spm-docs/README.md

 ### items.txt
 A list of all item ids, their name and nameMsg

+### npcenemytemplates.txt
+A dump of every template in the npcEnemyTemplates array

+### npctribes.txt
+A dump of all the animPoseNames for each tribe in the npcTribes array

 ### observations.txt
 Various general notes about the game